puneetpahuja/cloJS/README.md

 Func3 :: Box[String] -> Box[Boolean]
 ```

-This almost works - we can legally pass the result of one function to another, but then Func3 which expects to find a string in the box ends up getting a box with a number.
+This almost works - we can legally pass the result of one function to another since each expects a box and spits out a box.
+But then Func3 which expects to find a string in the box ends up getting a box with a number.
 Each of our functions need strings in their boxes to work.

 Ok, so what if: